 For a collection of links about Lamictal in general go here.
 Lamictal needs to be tapered very slowly.
 I didn’t know just how slowly when this post was first written.
 Towards the end of the taper I got children’s doses of Lamictal in 1 and 2 mg because the sensitive body feels even smaller tapers.
 I made a liquid suspension (with the help of a compounding pharmacy and actually cut by fractions of a mg.
 This method has been helpful to a lot of other folks as well)

-For information for safer withdrawal see: Psychiatric drug withdrawal and protracted withdrawal syndrome round-up
+For information for safer withdrawal from all psych meds see: Psychiatric drug withdrawal and protracted withdrawal syndrome round-up

 also see: Video: Coming Off Psychiatric Drugs: A Harm Reduction Approach | Will Hall